 Clients travel far and wide to seek care and advice for their pets and working dogs.
-With an open-mind and ample experience in alternative and conventional medicine, Dr. Cobb is well-positioned to discuss the best options from both worlds for each individual case.
+With open-minds and ample experience in alternative and conventional medicine, the veterinarians are well-positioned to discuss the best options from both worlds for each individual case.

 A friendly, caring atmosphere and willingness to work with client’s wishes are mainstays of the practice.
 Clients appreciate up-to-date advice specific to the conditions facing their particular pet.

 Dr. Weintrub is a graduate of the University of Pennsylvania School of Veterinary Medicine who has been utilizing alternative modalities for over 25 years.
 Her vast experience provides a knowledge base that is highly sought after by clients and veterinarians.
 She has served on the board of several alternative veterinary medical societies.

 Sport dogs and their care are her passion.
 Though Dr. Weintrub had retired, she remains very active in agility and is often on the phone with Dr. Cobb discussing interesting cases.

 Dr. Cobb is a 1989 graduate of the University of Pennsylvania School of Veterinary Medicine.
 She started her alternative medicine career in 2000.
 She has taken many courses and has years of experience and training under Dr. Weintrub.